wikankun/wikankun.github.io/content/blog/2024-10-24-concurrency-python.md

 Asynchronous processing is like having workers acting as secretaries.
 They need to make and receive calls and messages while aslo handling other administrative tasks.
 So, while waiting for an external response (in this case, calls or messages), they continue working on other tasks to stay efficient.
 This method is ideal for I/O-bound tasks that rely on external sources.
 Without multitasking, waiting idly for responses would definitely hinder the progress of other tasks.

 ## Tradeoff

-Now let's compare the tradeoffs of each method.

 ### Multiprocessing

 Pros:
 - True parallelism for CPU-bound tasks
 - No memory sharing problem (race condition or deadlock)

 Cons:
 - Higher memory usage
 - Slower communication